mathiasertl/django-ca/README.md

 3. Manage your entire certificate authority from the command line and/or via Djangos admin interface.
 4. Get email notifications about certificates about to expire.
-5. Support for certificate revocation lists (CRLs) and OCSP (both have to be hosted separately).
+5. Support generating for certificate revocation lists (CRLs).
+6. Generates index files that can be used with the `openssl ocsp` command for a crude OCSP service.

 Please see https://django-ca.readthedocs.org for more extensive documentation.

+## Documentation

+Documentation is available at http://django-ca.readthedocs.org/.

 ## ChangeLog